Thursday, 29 July 2010

 In 2014, she drove in the Canterbury and Otago Rallies, finishing 21st and 27th respectively, in the Lancer.
 She was thirteenth in the 2015 Otago Rally, but did not finish the Rally of Canterbury.
 Heather Johnston was her co-driver.

 This arrangement continued for 2016.
 Deborah was tenth in the Mainland New Zealand Series, in the EX Lancer.
 Her best overall result was 20th, in the Spring Rally.
+Using the same car, she did a few New Zealand rallies in 2017.

 (Thanks to Deborah herself for her contribution.)